zabroseric/sfdc-xml-parser/README.md

 ### minify (default) / beautify

-By default the resulting XML has no spaces or new lines between tags to help with readability.
+By default the resulting XML has no spaces or new lines between nodes to help with readability.
 The default behaviour can be overridden by calling the **beautify** method to nicely format the resulting string.

 ```java
 Contact contact = new Contact(